burnished-edge/pyRevit-SpecText/README.md

 Because the extension is linked directly to GitHub via pyRevit, applying future updates is simple.
 Whenever a new version or bug fix is pushed to this repository:

-1. Open the `pyRevit Extension Manager`.
-2. Locate the Plumbing Calculator in your installed list.
-3. Click `Update`. pyRevit will pull the latest source code from GitHub and apply the changes.
+1. Click the `pyRevit` drop-down menu (small triangle icon next to "pyRevit") and select `Update`. pyRevit will pull the latest source code from GitHub and apply the changes.
-4. Reload pyRevit to see the updates take effect.